 Reform is best achieved through a cautious and inclusive approach.
-If at all criminal law is to be reformed, there should be a genuine attempt to reach wide consensus.
+If at all criminal law is to be reformed, there should be a genuine attempt to reach a wide consensus.

 The priorities should be on ways to speed up trials, protect witnesses, address the travails of victims, improve investigative mechanisms and, most importantly, eliminate torture.